A Copositive Framework for Analysis of Hybrid Ising-Classical Algorithms

-For each instance, we plot \texttt{Gurobi}'s upper bound (blue) and best objective found (orange), and \texttt{Neal} $\texttt{TTT}_{0.99}$ (green), and $\texttt{TTT}_{0.999}$ (purple).
-We found that in most instances, \texttt{Neal} reaches the time to target with 99.9\% confidence before \texttt{Gurobi} even returns a callback (i.e., when the purple line does not intersect either of the blue or orange lines); this is likely due to an initial pre-processing step.
-We only found one instance where \texttt{Gurobi} was able to confirm optimality at the first callback even so, $\texttt{TTT}_{0.999}$ is nearly an order of magnitude faster than \texttt{Gurobi}'s solution time in this instance.
+For each instance, we plot \texttt{Gurobi}'s upper bound (purple, solid) and best objective found (red, dashed), and \texttt{Neal} $\texttt{TTT}_{0.99}$ (light teal, dashed), and $\texttt{TTT}_{0.999}$ (dark teal, dash-dot) (colored figures are available online).
+We found that in most instances, \texttt{Neal} reaches the time to target with 99.9\% confidence before \texttt{Gurobi} even returns a callback (i.e., when the dark teal, dash-dot line does not intersect either of the purple-solid or red-dashed lines); this is likely due to an initial pre-processing step.
+Pre-processing is a necessary overhead for Gurobi's intended purpose of proving optimality, thus hampering its relative performance on smaller or easier problems.
+Critically, in the proposed approach, optimality guarantees are only necessary for cases where the test point is copositive, while the algorithm can make progress with any certificate of non-copositivity, even if it is not globally optimal.
+This suggests that heuristics (e.g., Ising solvers) and complete methods (e.g., \texttt{Gurobi}) could play complementary roles within the same copositive cutting-plane algorithm.
+For example, for some test points, one may avoid the overhead of \texttt{Gurobi} altogether if the Ising solver quickly returns a certificate of non-copositivity.
+On the other hand, if the Ising solver fails to generate such a certificate, one may rely on \texttt{Gurobi} for proving that the test point is copositive.